-This policy also refers to the DfE's guidance on the school census, which explains the persistent absence threshold.
+This policy also refers to the DfE's guidance on the school census, which explains the persistent absence threshold and to 'Working Together to Improve School Attendance' (DfE May 2022).

-3 Responsibilities
+Responsibilities

 - 3.1 All children aged 5 16 years must receive suitable education.
 (Section 7, Education Act (1996)).
 A pupil of compulsory school age who is registered at a school must, by law, attend regularly. - 3.2 By law, parents have the prime responsibility for ensuring that pupils of compulsory school age attend regularly.
 (Section 576, Education Act (1996)). - 3.3 The Local Authority (LA) must offer educational provision for all children of school age. - 3.4 By law, all schools (except those where all pupils are boarders) are required to keep an attendance register, and all pupils must be placed on this register from the beginning of the first day on which the school has agreed or has been notified that the pupil will attend the school. - 3.5 Every entry in the attendance register will be preserved for 3 years after the date on which the entry was made. - 3.6 By law, all schools must keep an admissions' register, the contents of which includes all pupils, their personal details, (including at least two telephone numbers for different safe adults, to ensure that we can always contact someone in the event of an emergency), the date of admission (or re-admission), information regarding parents and details of the school last attended. - 3.7 Pupils will be removed from roll only when they complete their education stage, transfer to another school, move out of the area or emigrate or following a parental request for elective home education.
 We follow statutory guidance for removing pupils from roll and notifying the local authority.
 Further information can be found in Appendix 6. - 3.8 There is a clear link between attainment and attendance.
 Under section 444 (1) of the Education Act 1996 (EA 1996), a parent commits an offence if they fail to ensure their child's regular attendance at a school where the child is registered.
 We therefore enforce the use of statutory action to encourage and promote attendance, this is done to ensure that all pupils can benefit from their legal right to receive an education. - 3.9 School will communicate attendance concerns to the pupil's social worker, if they have one or The Virtual School Head, if the pupil is a looked after child.
 This will be done as soon as there is an attendance concern and immediately upon becoming a persistent absentee.
 Unexplained absences will also be communicated to the social worker and Virtual School Head, where relevant. - 3.10 We have a roles and responsibilities framework outlined in Appendix 3 to complement this policy.
 This defines agreed roles and responsibilities for parents, pupils and staff.
+As stated in Working Together, each Academy has a School Attendance Champion, who is a designated senior teacher.
+Responsibilities should include offering a clear vision for attendance improvement, evaluating and monitoring expectations and processes, oversight of data analysis and communicating messages to pupils and parents.

-4 Definitions
+3 Definitions